 Furthermore, we must not forget that only when Rotary fellowship and learning are integrated can the soil of fellowship be nurtured and the saplings of Rotary grow well.
+In other words, we must learn, share, and enhance the ideas of Rotary while deepening our camaraderie.
 In order to achieve this, each Rotarian should have a spirit of Toleration".